 - Aerobatic/s - any maneuver or series of maneuvers that involve stunts of any kind, such as loops, rolls and spins.
 An airplane that is capable of performing such stunts is said to be "fully aerobatic".

 - Aeromodelling - the general term used to describe the hobby of building and flying model airplanes and aircraft.
 Aeromodellers are the guys and gals that do it - that's you and me ;-)

-- Ailerons - the moving section of the trailing edge (TE) of the wing, located towards the outer end, or they can be the whole length of the TE.
+- Ailerons - the moving section of the trailing edge (TE) of the wing, either located towards the outer end or along the whole length of the TE.
 Ailerons come in pairs, (left and right) and always work in opposite directions to each other (one up, one down).
 When used, they cause the airplane to roll to the left or right.
 More details here.

 - Aileron Differential - when the ailerons are set up to move upwards more than downwards, to counteract any adverse yaw during a turn caused by extra drag on the outer wing from the down aileron.
 More details here.